shapedthought/rvtools2vse/README.md

 | --cluster-exclude | Excluded Clusters |
 | --vm-exclude      | Excluded VMs      |

-The lists that are passed need to be sperated by a comma.
+The lists that are passed need to be separated by a comma.

 ```
 rvtools2vse -r rvtools.xlsx --dc-include dc1,dc2